Vecna (Stranger Things): Life in Hawkins

+Henry returned home, but sensed that his family was not happy about his return.
+Using his powers, he read his mother's thoughts and understood that she wants to send him back to Brenner.
+Henry gave in to the Mind Flayer's influence; while possessed, he killed Virginia and Alice before he and Victor both fell unconscious.
+Awakening in dazed confusion hours later, Henry rushed to the school to save Patty from Brenner.
+Atop the stage rafters, Henry reunited with Patty only to be interrupted by Brenner.
+As Henry struggled for control, he informed Patty that he found her birth mother, a singer at the Stardust Casino in Las Vegas.
+The Mind Flayer once again took control of Henry, and Henry threw Patty off the rafters, but she survived her injuries as he regained enough control to slow her fall.
+Brenner took Henry back to Hawkins Lab and arranged for him to be publicly declared dead.
+Victor was subsequently blamed for the deaths.

-Again in the Hawkins National Lab, Henry became Brenner's first test subject and was given the subject name of Subject 001 "One".
-After numerous failures to keep Henry under control, Brenner ultimately removed him from the group, placed a chip on his neck that suppressed his powers, and replicated his abilities in other children.
-Henry, already an orderly, held the hand of a child Subject 011 "Eleven".
+At Hawkins National Lab, Henry became Brenner's first test subject and was given the name of Subject 001 "One".
+After numerous attempts to keep Henry under control, Brenner implanted a chip in his neck to suppress his powers, and transfused Henry's blood into pregnant women so that their babies could have Henry's abilities.
+Henry became an orderly and assisted Dr. Brenner in his experiments, where he met Subject 011 ("Eleven").

-Subject 001 "One", and becoming Vecna
+Subject 001 "One" and becoming Vecna

-Over time, One oversaw the activities and progress of seventeen children who shared his abilities.
+Over time, One oversaw the activities and progress of seventeen children with psychic abilities, though none appeared as powerful as he was.
 He took a liking to and befriended Eleven.
-After witnessing Eleven being bullied by the other subjects, One believed they were alike and sensed that the world could not understand them.
-One helped Eleven with her powers and later offered her a chance to escape the lab.
-One gave Eleven a key card and told her to meet him in the basement of the lab.
-There, Eleven removed the Soteria from One's neck after he explained he could not leave because of it and learned One was Henry.
-Upon being caught by the guards, One dispatched them and told her to wait for him in a closet.
-One would then murder everyone in the facility, with the exception of Brenner.
-After explaining his origins and crimes to a horrified young Eleven, she rejected his offer to join forces with him in order to wipe out humanity, and thanks to the loving memory of her mother, she ultimately overpowered One and banished him into another dimension, later known as the Upside Down.
-In the Upside Down, Henry began to transform into a mutilated and burned creature, later nicknamed "Vecna."
-For seven years, Vecna put the lifeforms of the dimension under his thrall by combining them all to a shared hive mind, in part thanks to his bond to a creature later known as the Mind Flayer, whose appearance he shaped into a gargantuan spider and who eventually became his vessel to act on Earth.
+After witnessing Eleven being bullied by the other subjects, One believed they were alike and sensed that the world would never understand them.
+One helped Eleven hone her powers and later offered her a chance to escape the lab.
+One gave Eleven a key card and instructed her to meet him in the basement.
+There, after explaining that a chip in his neck prevented him from leaving, Eleven removed it and learned that One was Henry.
+Upon being caught by the guards, One dispatched them and told Eleven to wait for him in a closet.
+One would then massacre everyone in the facility, with the exception of Brenner.
+After explaining his origins and crimes to a horrified young Eleven, she rejected his offer to join forces with him in order to take over the world.
+Thanks to the positive memories of her mother, she ultimately overpowered One and banished him to an alien parallel dimension, later named “The Abyss” (or “Dimension X”), where the hostile environment transformed him into a mutilated, burned creature, later dubbed "Vecna".
+Over the next four years, Vecna gained control over the dimension's lifeforms through a shared hive mind.
+Central to this control was his connection to a powerful entity, later called the Mind Flayer, which used him as a vessel to exert influence over the human world.